-On October 24, 2011, the Company, its Composites LLC subsidiary, and other co-defendants entered into an agreement to settle a nationwide class action lawsuit related to defective composites decking building products manufactured by Composites LLC between April 2002 and October 2003.
-In connection with the settlement, which is subject to court approval, the Company incurred a charge of \$1,185,000 (reported in loss from discontinued operation) in the third quarter of 2011.
-As of the end of the third quarter of 2011, the Company has accrued \$2,577,000 for the payment of claims under the settlement.
-If the actual claims submitted and approved under the settlement agreement exceed the amount of this reserve, the Company will reflect the amount of the additional claims paid in the results of the discontinued operation in future periods, up to a maximum of \$5,000,000 as agreed in the settlement agreement.
-The Company also accrued \$710,000 as of the end of the third quarter of 2011 for the payment of the plaintiffs' legal fees and incentives to representatives of the class, as agreed in the settlement agreement.
+On October 24, 2011, the Company, Composites LLC, and other co-defendants entered into an agreement to settle a nationwide class action lawsuit related to allegedly defective composites decking building products manufactured by Composites LLC between April 2002 and October 2003, which was filed and approved in Connecticut state court.
+As of March 31, 2012, the Company has accrued \$2,577,000 for the payment of claims under the settlement.
+If the actual claims submitted and approved under the settlement agreement exceed the amount of this reserve, the Company will reflect the amount of the additional claims in the results of the discontinued operation in future periods, up to a maximum of \$5,000,000 as agreed in the settlement agreement.